llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

       same compilation unit.
 Otherwise, a compile-time error diagnostic is produced.
-    * A compile-time error diagnostic is produced if a function's level of parallelism is incompatible with any `loop` construct or function enclosing a call.
+    * A compile-time error diagnostic is produced if a function's level of parallelism is incompatible with the calling context (e.g., `loop` construct or enclosing function).
 An incompatible level of parallelism is not diagnosed if a function's address is stored and called later.
-    * A special case of the previous diagnostic is produced if a function's level of parallelism is `gang`, `worker`, or `vector`, if a call to it appears within another function but outside any compute or loop construct, and if the calling function has no `routine` directive.
-In this case, the calling function can execute only outside compute regions, but the called function requires execution modes (gang-redundant, etc.) that are impossible outside compute regions.
+    * A special case of the previous diagnostic is produced if a function's level of parallelism is `gang`, `worker`, or `vector` and if a call to it appears in host-only code.
+        * In C, host-only code is any code outside of any compute or loop construct and within a function that has no `routine` directive.
+        * In C++, host-only code also includes code executed at file scope.
+        * In these cases, the call site can execute only outside compute regions, but the called function requires execution modes (gang-redundant, etc.) that are impossible outside compute regions.
 * Other clauses
     * No other clauses are supported yet.
     * Specifying a name is not yet supported, so an immediately